Restructuring and insolvency in Bermuda: overview

 Each category of debts must be paid in full before payment of creditors in the subsequent category.
 Creditors in the same category rank equally among themselves.

 A company can enter into an agreement with its creditors under which certain debts are contractually subordinated to other debts.

 Retention of title clause

 A retention of title clause in a contract is the principal mechanism that trade creditors use to secure their debts.
-It permits a creditor to retain legal title to goods supplied to the debtor until they have been paid for.
-This payment can be for either:
+Under such a clause, the creditor retains legal title to goods supplied to the debtor until they have been paid for.
+Payment can be for either:

-More usually, for all outstanding amounts due to the creditor (all monies clause).
+Outstanding amounts due to the creditor (an "all monies clause").

 While in the debtor's possession, the goods must:

 Not be transformed into other property or sold to a third party.